Online schools are sometimes faster than traditional programs but can also take longer, depending on your chosen

-However, the average time that it takes for an online student to complete an associate’s degree program is around 15-24 months.
-As for a bachelor’s degree, the average completion time is right around 36-48 months.
-While it’s great to be able to get a degree from an online program faster than you could at a traditional college, there are pros and cons to both options.
+However, the average time for an online student to complete an associate’s degree program is around 15-24 months.
+As for a bachelor’s degree, the average completion time is around 36-48 months.
+While it’s great to get a degree from an online program faster than you could at a traditional college, both options have pros and cons.

 What to Expect From Accelerated Degree Programs

-If you want to complete an associate’s or trade school degree program or bachelor’s degree program at a faster pace, there are two primary options available to you.
+If you want to complete an associate’s or trade school degree or bachelor’s degree program at a faster pace, there are two primary options available.
 Some online schools offer programs that allow you to set your own pace with your coursework.
-While each online course comes with different requirements, it’s common for the Online School Faster to provide students with the ability to enter two courses at the same time.
+While each online course comes with different requirements, it’s common for the Online School Faster to enable students to enter two courses simultaneously.

 The projects, assignments, and exams are typically provided to students at the beginning of a 12-week period, which allows the student to dictate the pace of their education.
-At certain online schools, you can complete a bachelor’s degree in anywhere from 9-20 months.
-Keep in mind that the degrees available to you are usually restricted to specific subjects, which means that your options may be limited when compared to the degrees that are offered at a traditional college or university.
+You can complete a bachelor’s degree anywhere from 9-20 months at certain online schools.
+Remember that degrees are usually restricted to specific subjects.
+So your options may be limited compared to those offered at a traditional college or university.

 Specialized Education That Fits Your Life

-You can also sign up for an associate’s degree program or bachelor’s degree program that’s designed to be completed quicker than the usual two-year or four-year timeline.
-While you won’t have the ability to complete the degree at your own pace, the program itself will be automatically accelerated.
-For example, you may be able to obtain an associate of arts degree in just 12 months as opposed to the standard 24-month timeline.
+You can also sign up for an associate’s or bachelor’s degree program to complete in less than the usual two-year or four-year timeline.
+While you won’t be able to complete the degree at your own pace, the program will be automatically accelerated.
+For example, you may obtain an associate of arts degree in just 12 months as opposed to the standard 24-month timeline.